 Now, the University of Wisconsin–Madison engineers have engineered a method for reclaiming the polymers in these materials using solvents.
 Scientists dubbed this technique as Solvent-Targeted Recovery and Precipitation (STRAP) processing.

-The method separates the polymers in a commercial plastic composed of common layering materials polyethylene, ethylene vinyl alcohol, and polyethylene terephthalate.
-And the resulting separated polymers appear chemically similar to those used to make the original film.
+The method separates the polymers in a commercial plastic composed of common layering materials: polyethylene, ethylene vinyl alcohol, and polyethylene terephthalate.
+The resulting separated polymers appear chemically similar to those used to make the original film.

 The technique is based on a computational approach used by Van Lehn called the Conductor-like Screening Model for Realistic Solvents (COSMO-RS) to guide the process.
 COSMO-RS can calculate the solubility of target polymers in solvent mixtures at varying temperatures.
 This narrows down the number of potential solvents that could dissolve a polymer.
 The team can then experimentally explore the candidate solvents.